Data Sharing & Protection Policy

 The protection of patients’ privacy and confidentiality is paramount, and this Data Sharing & Protection Policy reflects our continued commitment to responsible data stewardship, which is essential to uphold the public trust in medical research.
 Therefore, personal identifiers such as name, address, and social security number are not collected by us and Members should avoid sharing such data with us or other Members through our products and services.
 The collected data may, however, include facial images, clinical observations, test results, family history and other demographic information, which may be shared on an individual-level, in accordance with the access designation, as more fully described below, and in accordance with applicable HIPAA and EU data protection and privacy regulations.
 Individual-level data is coded in our data repositories and a corresponding unique case identifier number is provided to the submitting Member.

-Patient Health Information (PHI) Protection
+Protected Health Information (PHI) Protection

 In order to maintain the privacy of patient photos provided by clinicians and researchers, the Face2Gene software employs facial analysis technology to automatically extract de-identified data from individual patient facial photos.
 Upon input of a patient photo, the photo is analyzed to detect visual data from the face, including facial features, such as eyes, eyebrows, ears, nose, mouth, forehead, jawline, and chin.
 These features are mapped and abstracted into de-identified data points and ratios between them, creating a mathematical facial descriptor of the patient’s face.
 The facial descriptor is created by machine learning through autonomous computing processes that are inherently non-linear.
 This means that the original facial image cannot be reverse engineered into an identifiable facial photo.